jthuraisamy/Cypherflow/demos/TicTacToe/README.md

 ## Assumptions

-To understand the actual intended purpose this demo serves, some suspension of disbelief would be appropriate with the following assumptions:
+To understand the actual intended purpose this demo serves, some suspension of disbelief would be appropriate by assuming:

 - Consistent and immutable rules for maximizing reward (winning) do not exist.